SiSanchopancho/TwoStepSDFM/UPDATE_NOTES.md

-# Upate notes for version 0.1.2
+# Upate notes for version 0.1.3

-* The user can now directly set the number of cores in ``crossVal()`` when using parallel computation.
-* Fixed a bug where in some instances internal data containers were not properly initialised leading to crashes.
-* Minor bug fixes.
+* Minor bug fix in the Cholesky up-/downdate module.
+* Added a function to estimate a dense DFM according to the classical Giannone 2-ste-DFM procedure
+* Added the Onatskiy 2010 procedure for estimating the number of factors via the eigenvalues of the complex data Gramm matrix
+* Several minor bug fixes